MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 Data Package Files
 **********************

-A data package consists of files that contain event data and database data.
+A data package consists of different files that contain event data and database data.

 .. note:: All file names include the date in {YYYY}-{MM}-{DD} format.